sandeepmistry/aimldevfest-workshop-2019/exercises/exercise8.md

 - Try increasing and decreasing the number of recordings per gesture, how does this impact performance?

+- Try to only use the accelerometer or gyroscope data (not both), how does this impact performance?

 - Tweak the model structure and parameters
   - Can you get better results?
   - Can you reduce the size and still get "good" results